svaksha/diversity-index/grants-UniversityEdu.md

 - [NATIONAL SCHOLARSHIPS](#national-scholarships)
    - [USA](#usa)

-__Alphabetical listing of awards for international and national scholarships, fellowships and grants for women graduates studying STEM, or pursuing research in Universities.__
+__Alphabetical listing of awards for international and national scholarships, fellowships and grants for women graduates studying STEM, or pursuing education and research in Universities.__

 # INTERNATIONAL SCHOLARSHIPS